Anders Eide

-Anders Eide (born 7 March 1971 in Snåsa) is a Norwegian cross-country skier who has competed since 1992.
+Anders Eide (born 7 March 1971 in Snåsa Municipality) is a Norwegian cross-country skier who has competed since 1992.
 His best World Cup finish was seventh twice, earning them both in 1996.

 Eide also competed in at the 1998 Winter Olympics in Nagano where he finished 11th in the 50 km event.
 His best finish at the FIS Nordic World Ski Championships was 12th in the 50 km event at Thunder Bay in 1995.